LimeProgramming/ResoniteExtractJson/ExternalLibs/readme.md

 # ExtractJson
-You will need the following files from the Resonite_Data/managed folder of your Resonite Install
+You will need the following files from the Resonite_Data/managed folder of your Resonite Install.
  - Elements.Core.dll
  - LZ4.dll
  - LZMA.dll